English

 1. Altered Sensorium

-• High sugar & low sugar both can produce altered sensorium, decreased conscious level, and seizures.
-An entity called hyperosmolar coma can happen in diabetic patients with high sugars.
+• High sugar & low sugar both can produce altered sensorium, decreased consciousness level, and seizures.
+An entity called hyperosmolar coma can happen in diabetic patients with high blood sugar.
 (This condition is precipitated by even minor infections in the body.

 1. Cranial Neuropathy